taddeus/tvgids/README.md

 Issues & TODO
 -------------
-- Some channels show no programs.
-- Load and render the first set of programs in PHP, maybe that's faster.
 - Add timestamp to favourite programs, and remove entries older than 7 days to prevent clogging